Sorcerer (film): Court case, restoration, and re-release

 In March 2013, Friedkin revealed that he had dropped his lawsuit against Universal and Paramount, and that he and a "major studio" were involved in the creation of a new, recolored digital print of Sorcerer, to be tentatively screened at the Venice Film Festival and to receive a Blu-ray release:

 We're working off the original negative, which is in pretty good shape, but without changing the original concept we have to bring it back in terms of color saturation, sharpness and all the stuff...
 The film been in a legal whirlpool for 30 or 35 years.
 And a lot of people have come and gone from the studios during that time, so it just takes awhile to unravel everything, but we're very close to announcing a premiere date.

 On April 14, 2013, the aforementioned 35 mm print of Sorcerer from the Paramount archives was screened at the Chicago Film Critics Association's first annual film festival, with Friedkin in attendance.
 He remarked that the film "hasn't dated...
 It's set in a kind of limbo and neither the haircuts nor the wardrobes nor the sets have aged poorly."

 On May 2, 2013, the director announced the pending re-release, a new, digital print, and a premiere at the Venice Film Festival on August 29. where he would also receive a lifetime achievement award.

-Restoration of the print is supervised by Friedkin himself, along with Ned Price and a colorist, Bryan McMahan, Friedkin's collaborator since 1994.
+Restoration of the print was supervised by Friedkin himself, along with Ned Price and a colorist, Bryan McMahan, Friedkin's collaborator since 1994.
 In addition, Friedkin also confirmed there would be DVD and Blu-ray disc releases.
 Friedkin also stated that Warner Bros. financed the restoration, and that the distribution rights would be split between Paramount for theatrical, Warner Bros. for home and streaming media, and Universal for television.
 According to Friedkin, making of the new print was to commence in June 2013.
 The director described his efforts to restore and re-release Sorcerer as "a truly Lazarus moment" and said he was gratified that "it’s going to have a new life in cinema".

 On June 4, 2013, the director declared that the color grading would commence on June 10, 2013, which said was completed by June 25.
 There was no distortion of original colors, he said, and a 5.1 surround sound transfer was planned for June 28, 2013.
 Moreover, he also revealed an audio commentary and extra features would be part of the Blu-ray release.
 On July 17, 2013, Friedkin announced that the film's soundtrack has been remastered.
 Two days before the Venice screening, Friedkin announced that a theatrical screening had been booked at Los Angeles' Cinefamily for spring 2014.
 On September 12, 2013, Friedkin revealed April 14, 2014 would be the release date of the film's Blu-ray home video version.